 Yes.
 Foundation Focus is a quarterly publication that we distribute at no charge, although we do appreciate donations to help cover our expenses.
 We can send the newsletter by mail or e-mail.
 To subscribe, contact the national office.

-You should contact your area chapter to find out if there is a support group in your area.
-If there is not a chapter in your area you may wish to contact the North American Chapter here.
+You should contact the MGFA home office to find out if there is a support group in your area.
+To view a complete list of support groups click here.